-The Church of Hagia Eirene (Greek Αγία Ειρήνη “Divine Peace”) is a Byzantine church located within in the first courtyard of Topkapı Palace in modern Istanbul.
-After the Hagia Eirene built by Constantine burned down, it was rebuilt by Justinian in the 6th century and extensively rebuilt by the Iconoclast emperor Constantine V in the 8th century, when the apse was decorated by a simple mosaic cross.
-After functioning as an arsenal or armory for centuries in the Ottoman era, it became Istanbul’s first museum in the 19th century.
+The Church of Hagia Eirene (Greek Αγία Ειρήνη, “Divine Peace”) is a Byzantine church located within in the first courtyard of Topkapı Palace in modern Istanbul.
+After Hagia Eirene built by Constantine burned down, it was rebuilt by Justinian in the 6th century and extensively rebuilt by the Iconoclast emperor Constantine V in the 8th century, when its apse was decorated by a simple mosaic cross.
+After functioning as an arsenal or armory for centuries in the Ottoman era, it became the first museum of the Ottoman Empire in the 19th century.

 Hagia Eirene (left) and Hagia Sophia (right)